MatthieuMordrel/productivity-app/README.md

 - Create tooltip for day/agenda view and settings
 - Try changing the color when hovering over a session with a task
 - Try changing the color when the session has a task associated
+- Add a sonner to click on the task and see which sessions it's linked to
+- Add an effect to the current session on the event timeline

 To go further: